 From there, the care provider might give a course of antipsychotic medications and benzodiazepines even if it has been determined that the psychosis is caused by the use of methamphetamines.
 What’s most important, though, is psychosocial therapy to help prevent relapse once the person is clean from methamphetamines and other drugs.

 Finding Treatment for Methamphetamine Use

 Anyone who is looking for treatment for the use of methamphetamines should investigate getting into a program that offers comprehensive treatment, including detox, medication management, and therapies that are designed to help the person understand what causes them to use and how they can continue to stay away from methamphetamines and other drugs that they’ve been addicted to in the past.
 For instance, beyond detox, people should also look for programs that support a person’s full road to recovery through different types of therapy.

 Granite Recovery Centers has a 12-step curriculum that addresses all facets of addiction.
 This evidence-based treatment program often treats people with both opioid and methamphetamine addictions, and the program offers a full range of services.
-For example, patients will have access to treatments like medical detox, primary residential treatment, extended care, medication-assisted treatment, intensive outpatient counseling, and sober living.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+Patients also have access to primary residential treatment, extended care, medication-assisted treatment, intensive outpatient counseling, and sober living.